 - Massage gently into the hair and your scalp.
 Let your hair ends to get a liberal amount of the vinegar rinse.

 - Let the vinegar rinse sit there for a few minutes.

 Precaution: While vinegar is good for dry hair, too much usage of vinegar on hair may actually make your hair drier than earlier.
-Initially when your hair is too dry, you may use vinegar rinse about 1-2 times a week but after a couple of weeks, reduce the frequency.
+Initially, when your hair is too dry, you may use vinegar rinse about 1-2 times a week but after a couple of weeks, reduce the frequency.
 It is better to use vinegar rinse for your dry hair only once in 1-2 weeks.
-Also when using vinegar rinse, take care to protect your eyes.
+Also when using a vinegar rinse, take care to protect your eyes.
 It can lead to discomfort, burning or irritation if vinegar enters your eyes.

 3. Avocado for Dry Hair

 Avocado has come to be known as a superfood due to all the beneficial nutrients it contains including Vitamins A, D, E, and K as well as protein, iron, copper, magnesium, amino acids, and potassium.
 What more nutrients can your dull dry hair demand!
 Yes, Avocados also have biotin or the Vitamin H in it, a vitamin which makes your hair stronger.
 This vitamin H or the common biotin is one of the B complex vitamins that metabolize fats and proteins and are required for healthy hair, skin, nails, eyes and liver.
-If you read the labels of certain nail and hair cosmetics, you may find biotin on the ingredients list.
+If you read the labels of the certain nail and hair cosmetics, you may find biotin on the ingredients list.
 So why not make a powerful hair mask for your dry hair using avocados!

 How to Make Avocado Hair Mask for Dry Hair?

 - Oil (olive/ coconut/ jojoba/ castor/ any other)- 1 tbsp